 The following table shows the underwriting discounts to be paid to the underwriters in connection with this offering.
 These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.
 This offering will conform with the requirements set forth in Financial Industry Regulatory Authority Rule 2310.
 The sum of all compensation to the underwriters in connection with this offering of shares, including the underwriting discount, will not exceed 10% of the total public offering price of the shares sold in this offering.
-Our stockholders immediately prior to the pricing of this offering will bear any underwriting discounts and commissions (the sales load) through a reduction in the number of shares, and correspondingly, the value they will receive for their respective interests in the two SBIC subsidiaries we will acquire prior to the pricing of this offering.
+Our stockholders immediately prior to the pricing of this offering will bear any underwriting discounts and commissions (the sales load) through a reduction in the number of shares, and correspondingly, the value they received for their respective interests in the two SBIC subsidiaries we acquired prior to the pricing of this offering.
 See "Formation Transactions."

-No Exercise Full Exercise
+NO. Full Exercise

-Per Common Share \$ \$
+Per Common Share \$ 1.00 \$ 1.00

-Total \$ \$
+Total \$4,0 000,000 \$4,6 000,000